 Terpene potency can change from plant to plant based on factors.
 It can be affected by climate, age of the crop and soil type as well significantly reduced by the heat used during the extraction process that is required to create a final product.

 Terpene profile testing is important to consumers that want to know precisely what your flower or finished product contains.
-We conduct terpene analysis on a GC/MS-HS.
 Our laboratory analyzes 21 primary terpenes of varying concentrations.

 Potency testing for THC and CBD content is important in ensuring a high-quality product for your customers.
 Our laboratory conducts potency tests against potency standards to quantify how much THC and CBD is present in your cannabis product.